abbya18/electric-car-website/README.md

 # EV Car Website
-A website containing a databse of seller listings for electricle vehicles.
+A website containing a database of seller listings for electric vehicles.